Bale revolt: 1969 Somali coup d'état

 In 1969, after a military coup d'état in Somalia, support for the rebellion was withdrawn.
 Following the demise of the Somali Republic, the rebels found it virtually impossible to sustain their combat operations in Bale as the Somali arms shipments had been essential.

-Negotiated Settlement (1970)
+Negotiated settlement (1970)

 Soon after, an agreement was reached with the Ethiopian government, and many predominant Oromo leaders were pardoned, marking a formal end to the conflict in 1970.

-Consequences and Legacy
+Consequences and legacy

 The Bale Revolt to this day remains as symbol of Oromo Nationalism and self-determination.
 While the exact origins of the Oromo Liberation Front are disputed, many point to the 1960s insurgency as its embryonic phase.

 According to Dr. Yonatan Tesfaye Fessha, the Bale Revolt was a testimony to the disgruntlement that was prevalent among the southern local population.
 This was due to the policies of Haile Selassie's government.
+Ethiopian historian Gebru Tareke claimed that the revolt was, "...the longest peasant struggle in contemporary Ethiopian history, and its longevity was as much due to the resolve and competence of the insurgents [as to Islam] that served as the ideological matrix of organization and mobilization.”